A5inity/LaTeX-Temps/README.md

+#### P.S :  If you dont have LaTeX installed on your PC, you can use an Online Editor like Overleaf : https://www.overleaf.com/

 # LaTeX-Temps
 This repo contains some basic LaTeX templates, feel free to suggest any changes.
 Some templates contain Images or Logos, for such files, also download the Image and put it in the same location as your TeX file.